OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 #### 2.6.2 Rotation

 Secrets should be regularly rotated so that any stolen credentials will only work for a short period of time.
 This will also reduce the tendency for users to fall bac to bad-habits such as re-using credentials.
+User credentials are excluded from regularl rotating.
+These should only be rotated if there is suspicion or evidence that they have been compromised.

 #### 2.6.3 Revocation